GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-list-controller/chat-channel-list-controller-delegate.md

 #### Parameters

-  - controller: The controller,
+  - `controller`: The controller,
-  - shouldAddNewChannelToList: The newly inserted `ChatChannel` instance.
+  - `shouldAddNewChannelToList`: The newly inserted `ChatChannel` instance.
 This instance is not linked to the controller's query.

 #### Returns